What do I need to know before I travel?

 If you are not eligible for free flu vaccine in the UK, you will have to pay out of your own pocket to be vaccinated in a private travel clinic or community pharmacy.

-• Vaccines available for travel-related purposes only will be dependent on the availability of flu vaccines, as vaccine supplies in the UK will be prioritised for national schedules and high risk groups.
+• Vaccines available for travel-related purposes will be dependent on the availability of flu vaccines at the time you are travelling, as UK vaccine supplies in the UK will always be prioritised for national schedules and high risk groups.

 Overview of the Disease